Ultraviolet-Ninja/GradleCenturion/README.md

 - The `Gradle-Centurion-[VERSION]-[OPERATING SYSTEM]` contains an OS-specific executable file with a runtime environment for the program to run in
   - *Only supports Windows currently*

+## Contributing to the Project

+See the [Contribution Document](Contribution Guidelines for the Gradle Centurion Project.md) for details.

 ## Inspiration

 After my [first manual](https://github.com/Ultraviolet-Ninja/KTANE_Java_Bomb_Manual) turning out to be successful in solving the main-game bombs, I thought "*Why stop there?*", like Tony Stark, except he was getting his Arc Reactor removed.
 I started creating this project working on the auto-solver for the vanilla game, which was, by comparison, much easier.